Study Abroad Program Overview

 section to see current or past calendars.

-Housing is not included in the program and is not arranged or provided by UCEAP.
 Students choose the type of housing option that best suits their needs and preferences.
-Residence in university dormitories or university-owned apartments is recommended at most universities, although many students seek private off-campus rentals.
+Residence in university dormitories or university-owned apartments is available at most universities, although many students seek private off-campus rentals.

 Student Unions and Clubs

 Participating in extracurricular cultural and social activities while on EAP is an excellent way to meet people and integrate more fully into the community.
 Join sports, musical, theater, or arts groups; volunteer at local organizations; attend lectures and receptions held in academic and community circles; and get the most out of your time abroad.